danfuzz/samizdat/doc/library-guide/Value.md

 #### `hasType(value, type) <> logic`

 Returns `value` if it has type `type`.
 Otherwise returns void.

+In order to "have the type," `value` must either be an instance of type `type` per se, or be an instance of a subtype of `type`.

 #### `le(value1, value2) <> logic`